 Option 2: New implementation of SAP S/4HANA, with no history of SAP

-Using the SAP Best Practices Explorer, you can review the best practices scope items for your target SAP S/4HANA version and localization country.
+Using the SAP Process Navigator (successor to SAP Best Practices Explorer), you can review the best practices scope items for your target SAP S/4HANA version and localization country.
 These scope items represent different business process areas.

 Each best practice scope item includes a business process diagram and test scripts.
 The business process diagrams and the test scripts will confirm which business roles are involved in the process, including configuration roles needed.
 The test scripts will even confirm the recommend SAP Fiori app or classic UI for each process.

 Include business roles that configure, adapt, and extend SAP S/4HANA

 Don’t forget to add the configuration roles as explained in Yes you need SAP Fiori to configure, adapt, and extend SAP S/4HANA.
 These roles are currently:

 - Analytics Expert

 - Business Process Specialist